 Market Moves: Charting Our Strategies, May 2021

 Large-cap value and international equities reasserted their performance advantage over large-cap growth in May as COVID cases continued to decline in the United States and began their descent globally.
 Economically sensitive sectors continue to outperform growth with leadership in Materials, Energy, Financials, and Industrials.
 Technology, Consumer Discretionary and Utilities posted the weakest returns for the month.
 Despite strong earnings and globally climbing Purchasing Managers Indices, 10-Year U.S. Treasury yields remained virtually unchanged at 1.61% and credit conditions show no sign of stress.

 All Cap Core U.S. Equity

-- Navigator® All Cap is positioned in approximately 63% large-cap stocks with the remainder in mid-/small-cap stocks and cash.
+- Navigator® All Cap is positioned with approximately 67.1% in large-cap stocks and the remainder in mid-cap/small-cap companies and cash.